opencv/opencv/modules/ml/doc/gradient_boosted_trees.rst

 .. ocv:pyfunction:: cv2.GBTrees.predict(sample[, missing[, slice[, k]]]) -> retval

    :param sample: Input feature vector that has the same format as every training set
     element.
-If not all the variables were actualy used during training, ``sample`` contains forged values at the appropriate places.
+If not all the variables were actually used during training, ``sample`` contains forged values at the appropriate places.

-   :param missing: Missing values mask, which is a dimentional matrix of the same size as
+   :param missing: Missing values mask, which is a dimensional matrix of the same size as
     ``sample`` having the ``CV_8U`` type. ``1`` corresponds to the missing value in the same position in the ``sample`` vector.
 If there are no missing values in the feature vector, an empty matrix can be passed instead of the missing mask.